mrinal013/mrinal013/README.md

 CSS Framework, JQuery, Vue.js, GIT, SVN, JIRA, BitBucket, Github, and Slack.

-I started programming around 2015 with the WordPress Theme Development course that Hasin Hayder conducted.
+I started programming around 2015 with the WordPress.
 As yet, I am working on WordPress.
+I developed 100+ of WordPress Websites.
+I am always in learning.

 I share my working experiences on https://mrinalbd.com for everyone to enjoy.
 <!--